zephyrproject-rtos/zephyr/samples/bluetooth/mesh_provisioner/README.rst

 The configuration of a node involves adding an application key, getting the composition data, and binding all its models to the application key.

-Please note that this sample uses the CDB API which is currently marked as EXPERIMENTAL and is likely to change.

 Requirements
 ************